 Now that you’ve nailed down the logistics and the job descriptions, you’re ready to promote your program.
 Post the job descriptions on well-trafficked job boards and the “careers” page of your website.

 It’s also helpful to create a separate page dedicated to the program.
 You can direct people to the page to learn more.
-Potential candidates who aren’t aware of your program or company are likely to find this page if they search “returnship programs.”
+Potential candidates who aren’t aware of your program or company are likely to find this page if they search “returnship program.”

 Encourage your team to promote the program by offering an employee referral bonus.
 You could also find potential candidates by reaching out to former employees who may have quit to raise kids, care for a family member, or simply take a break.